zionnpark/qchem-notes/README.md

 # phys-chem-models
-Repository for the personal exploration of mathematical systems and models commonly found in physics, chemistry and engineering (for fun and personal enrichment)
+Repository for transcribing introductory quantum mechanics contextualized to chemistry from undergraduate courses with the goal of making it readable for any curious reader interested in quantum mechanics concepts fundamental to chemistry.
+Extensions may include additional models and simulations as the project progresses and expands.